juxtoposs/rustmacrosnewrecoil/README.md

-yo new ud macros for 1000% niggachain solana rugpullinh
+yo new ud macros for rust 1000% niggachain solana rugpulling